 - 29 CFR 1918.61(d): General - Certification. " The employer shall not use any material handling device listed in paragraphs (f) and (g) of this section until the device has been certificated, as evidenced by current and valid documents attesting to compliance with the requirements of paragraph (e) of this section."

 - 29 CFR 1918.61(f)(1): General - Special gear.
 "Special stevedoring gear provided by the employer, the strength of which depends upon components other than commonly used stock items such as shackles, ropes, or chains, and that has a Safe Working Load (SWL) greater than five short tons (10,000 lbs. or 4.54 metric tons) shall be inspected and tested as a unit before initial use (see Table A in paragraph (f)(2) of this section).
 In addition, any special stevedoring gear that suffers damage necessitating structural repair shall be inspected and retested after repair and before being returned to service."

 - 29 CFR 1918.62(g)(2): Miscellaneous auxiliary gear - Synthetic web slings.
 "Synthetic web slings shall be removed from service if they exhibit any of the following defects:

-(g)(2)(vi): Display of visible warning threads or markers designed to indicate excessive
+- (g)(2)(vi): Display of visible warning threads or markers designed to indicate excessive wear or damage."

 - All lifting pans and spreader bars were properly tested, inspected, and certificated;